TalArbatov/lusha-client/README.md

 ## Improvements

 * The biggest impovement that can be made relates to the API fetching;
-by fetching a large amount of reconds and caching them, we can reduce the amount of API calls, improving the user experience while scrolling.
+by fetching a large amount of reconds and caching them (e.g. Redis), we can reduce the amount of API calls, improving the user experience while scrolling.

 * styled-components - A correct file structure/architecture needs to be designed and maintained.